 Simple, yet sensible

 The P2715Q doesn’t impress out of the box.
 Dell’s traditional matte black design is livened by silver plastic trim, but the material doesn’t look expensive, even at a distance.
-Monitors like the Acer B286HK, which has a glossy bezel, provide more visual punch.
+In comparison, monitors with a glossy bezel provide more visual punch, especially nowadays.

 Take a closer look, though, and you’ll notice this monitor means business.
 Its relatively slim panel doesn’t include any unnecessary frills and feels durable when handled.
-Unlike many less expensive alternatives, which include cheap touch controls, this display offers chunky buttons that seem ready for abuse.
+Unlike a number of the alternatives which include cheap touch controls, this display offers chunky buttons that seem ready for abuse.